usc-isi-i2/dig-etl-engine/README.md

     docker-compose up -d

-> Docker command acquire high privilege in some of the OS, add `sudo` before it.
+> Docker commands acquire high privilege in some of the OS, add `sudo` before them.

 > Wait a couple of minutes to ensure all the services are up.